ptfonseca/pcal/README.md

 In this case we obtain a higher lower bound because the null hypothesis has a higher prior probability.

+Sellke, Bayarri, and Berger (2001) noted that a scenario in which they definitely recommend the aforementioned calibrations is when investigating fit to the null model with no explicit alternative in mind.
+Pericchi and Torres (2011) warned that despite the usefulness and appropriateness of these p-value calibrations they do not depend on sample size, and hence the lower bounds obtained with large samples may be conservative.

 Since the output of `bcal(pv)` is a Bayes factor, we can use `bfactor_to_prob()` to turn it into a posterior probability: